Analysis: China and U.S. economies diverge over coronavirus response

 In the United States, 221,000 people are dead from COVID-19 after a delayed federal response, partisan battles over mask-wearing and lockdowns, and plenty of public events that do not follow public health guidelines.
 The country is in the midst of a new wave of infections.

-Entertainment venues, restaurants and tourist spots are closed or only partially open, millions of people are out of work indefinitely here, GDP is expected to shrink this quarter and the United States faces a gap here in economic output that could last years.
+Entertainment venues, restaurants and tourist spots are closed or only partially open, millions of people are out of work indefinitely, GDP is expected to shrink this quarter and the United States faces a gap in economic output that could last years.

 “Obviously the U.S. government bungled it,” said Harry Broadman, a former senior U.S. trade official and managing director with Berkeley Research Group.
 The singular authority of China’s Communist Party helped Beijing enforce contact tracing and lockdowns, Broadman said.
 Other democracies, including New Zealand and South Korea, stamped out the virus as China did.